Life's Surges, raw and real

 I especially needed a spiritual infusion, in a BIG way, as I was about to embark on another new life transition.
 I was moving AGAIN after just 2.5 years in Florida, which had been THE biggest move of my life.
 It took me across the East Coast as I parted with my beloved horse and farm life.

 The Life Surge event was quite inspirational and very informative.
-The speakers were amazing, and the worship music was uplifting.
-Great resources were offered, not pushed, for financial opportunity.
+The speakers were terrific, and the worship music was uplifting.
+Significant resources were offered, not pushed, for financial opportunity.
 I felt a sense of strong, spiritual community, which I had desperately needed to feel.
 Everyone was truly a part of God's family.
-I returned with a lot of divine meat to chew on and a renewed love for my faith in God.
+I returned with much divine meat to chew on and a renewed love for my faith in God.

 I'm a HUGE fan of the show.
 I love everything from the roundtable discussions that air after each episode to the Facebook groups that unite fans.
 (Thank you, Dallas Jenkins!)